Al-un/beerworld/aws_cloudformation-static-website/README.md

 Hosting a static website involves a various set of AWS resources depending on our requirements.
 While all the actions defined here can be done via the web console or, with some faith and hardship, through the CLI, we are going to take the CloudFormation route.

 CloudFormation is basically the _Infrastructure as Code_ ([Wiki link](https://en.wikipedia.org/wiki/Infrastructure_as_code)) face of AWS.

+> Not all of us uses AWS DNS servers.
+Some examples will, whenever I can, split between a full AWS environment, essentially by using Route 53, and an external DNS server, in my case, CloudFlare.

 ## CloudFormation, the theory